-Some patients may have no symptoms at all, but a doctor might detect an arrhythmia during a routine examination.
+Some patients have no symptoms, but a doctor might detect an arrhythmia during a routine examination or on an EKG.

-Even if a patient notices symptoms, it does not necessarily mean there is a serious problem.
-Ironically, some patients with life-threatening arrhythmias may have no symptoms while others with symptoms may not have a serious problem.
+Even if a patient notices symptoms, it does not necessarily mean there is a serious problem; for instance, some patients with life-threatening arrhythmias may have no symptoms while others with symptoms may not have a serious problem.

 Symptoms of tachycardia

 Tachycardia is when the heart beats quicker than normal; symptoms include:

 - chest pain